Our service quality report

 Our Complaints Handling Procedure sets out full details of our commitment to customers who choose to comment about our service.
 When you make a complaint, it comes through to our dedicated in-house Customer Service Centres, where well-trained, professional staff will follow it to resolution.

-We’re always looking to do things better - and we want to keep improving your experience.
+We are always looking to do things better - and we want to keep improving your experience.
 We actively share your complaints and work with colleagues across the business to ensure we are applying any learnings.
-You can find a summary of what we have achieved over the last year below
+You can find a summary of what we have achieved over the last year below.

 Improving Complaints handling

-We have also completed a programme this year whereby we have completely rewritten our management information dashboards utilising Microsoft Power BI.
-This means we can share what matters to our customers more quickly.
+We have also rewritten our management information dashboards using Microsoft Power BI.
+This means we can share what matters to our customers with frontline mangers more quickly.

 Complaint Category Breakdown